China's economy grows still-weak 4.8% in January-March

 China rebounded quickly from the pandemic in 2020, but activity weakened last year as tighter controls on borrowing by real estate developers hit construction, which supports millions of jobs.
 That made consumers nervous about spending and investors anxious about possible defaults by developers.

-Financial markets are waiting to see what happens to one of China’s biggest developers, Evergrande Group, which has been struggling since last year to avoid defaulting on $310 billion owed to banks and bondholders.
+Investors are waiting to see what happens to one of China’s biggest developers, Evergrande Group, which has struggled since last year to avoid defaulting on $310 billion owed to banks and bondholders.

 Smaller developers have collapsed or defaulted on debts after Beijing reduced the amount of borrowed money they can use.

-Chinese officials have tried to reassure investors, saying the impact on markets and the economy can be contained.
-Economists say a potential Evergrande default should have little effect on global markets.
+Chinese officials have tried to reassure investors, saying the impact on lending markets and the economy can be contained.
+Economists say a potential Evergrande default should have little effect on global financial markets.

 ———